 - [e] Represents noncash gains and losses recorded from fair value adjustments related to contingent value right ("CVR") liabilities.
-Fair value adjustments related to CVR liabilities represent potential obligations to the prior sellers in conjunction with the acquisition of the Company by investment funds managed by Hellman & Friedman, LLC ("H&F") in August 2017. - [f] Represents noncash adjustment to the fair value of contingent consideration related to the ANLA, LLC ("Access Networks") acquisition. - [g] Represents expenses incurred related to deferred payments to employees associated with historical acquisitions.
-The deferred payments are cash retention awards for key personnel from the acquired companies and are expected to be paid to employees through 2023.
-Management does not believe such costs are indicative of our ongoing operations as they are one-time awards specific to acquisitions and are incremental to our typical compensation costs incurred and we do not expect such costs to be reflective of future increases in base compensation expense. - [h] Represents loss on notes receivable related to the Company's unsecured loan to Clare Controls. - [i] Represents expenses related to professional fees in connection with preparation for our IPO. - [j] Represents professional service fees associated with the preparation for Sarbanes-Oxley Act ("SOX") compliance, the implementation of new accounting standards and accounting for non-recurring transactions. - [k] Represents non-recurring expenses related to consulting, restructuring, and other expenses which management believes are not representative of our operating performance. - [I] Represents the tax impacts with respect to each adjustment noted above after taking into account the impact of permanent differences using the statutory tax rate related to the applicable federal and foreign jurisdictions and the blended state tax rate.
+Fair value adjustments related to CVR liabilities represent potential obligations to the prior sellers in conjunction with the acquisition of the Company by investment funds managed by Hellman & Friedman, LLC ("H&F") in August 2017. - [f] Represents provision for credit losses on notes receivable related to the Company's unsecured loan to Clare. - [g] Represents costs directly associated with acquisitions and acquisition-related integration activities.
+These costs also include certain restructuring costs (e.g., severance) and other third-party transaction advisory fees associated with planned and completed acquisitions. - [h] Represents an adjustment related to the fair value of deferred revenue related to the Control4 Corporation acquisition. - [i] Represents noncash adjustment to the fair value of contingent consideration related to the Access Networks Acquisition. - [j] Represents professional service fees associated with managements remediation of the material weakness that was disclosed as part of our initial Registration Statement, preparation for compliance with SOX, the implementation of new accounting standards, and accounting for non-recurring transactions. - [k] Represents non-recurring expenses related to consulting, restructuring, and other expenses which management believes are not representative of our operating performance.